 Then when I came to Disney I was in the company of these wonderful artists.
 People like Glen Keane, like Mark Henn, who were brilliant animators who could really bring these things to life.
-Watching it, it was a magical moment always when you see the first animation, like when I saw the first animation on Ariel or on Sebastian or the Genie when we did Aladdin.
-Suddenly, they seem… it isn’t a drawing anymore.
+Watching it, it was a magical moment always when you see the first animation come to life, like when I saw the first animation on Ariel or on Sebastian or the Genie when we did Aladdin.
+It isn’t a drawing anymore.
 It’s a real character.
 You started treating them that way.
 Even the animators get protective with their characters.
 “My character wouldn’t do that.”
 “Sebastian wouldn’t do that.”
-They’re all grounded on recognizable human behaviour identified through your reliability.
+They’re all grounded on recognizable human behavior identified through your reliability.

-The medium with which you tell the story has above over the years.
+The medium with which you tell the story has evolved over the years.
 I love 3D animation.
-I love hand drawing animation.
+I love hand drawn animation.
 Certainly, the big compelling emotionally evolving stories, wonderfully done in 3D.
 I like Brad Bird and John Lasseter.
-But I still draw myself since I do have a fond of certainly for this kind of magic trick, where you can take all this expressiveness and power of drawing and add the element of performance and time.
+But I still draw myself since I am fond of this kind of magic trick, where you can take all this expressiveness and power of drawing and add the element of performance and time.
 I do feel like animated films really combine a lot of different of art forms, film-making and writing and drawing and painting, to a certain extent even sculpting.
 It’s a wonderful medium to work with as a craftsman because it’s such so rich and so varied and so expressive.

 One of my all-time favorite Disney villains is Ursula the sea-witch.
 So tell me about developing that character.